emmavantaa/CharredMeadows_Skills_Combat/README.md

 A project I worked together with someone else.
 My job was to create the character/skill progression and combat.<br>
 This was the first time I was creating a turn-based battle system and a character progression system.. <br>

-Below things will be better explained.
+Things will be better explained below.